 2. Rasoterra, green delicacy

 In the heart of the Gothic Quarter, where there only seems to be fodder for distracted tourists, Rasoterra offers a short, slow-food menu, with local ingredients, natural wines and surprising elaborations.
-Its lunch menu is priced as a lunch menu but gives much more than a lunch menu, and the restaurant has long been a benchmark for vegan and vegetarian cuisine in the city.
+Its lunch menu is priced as a lunch menu but it offers much more than a lunch menu, and the restaurant has long been a benchmark for vegan and vegetarian cuisine in the city.

 📍 C/ Palau, 5

-3. Sesame, the beautiful vegetarian Italy
+3. Sésamo, the beautiful vegetarian Italy

 📍 Sant Antoni Abat, 52

-4. Teresa Carles, traditional… vegetarian cuisine
+4. Teresa Carles, traditional cuisine… vegetarian

 📍Jovellanos, 2

-5. Xavier Pellicer, forest-colored haute cuisine
+5. Xavier Pellicer, the forest-colored haute cuisine

 6. Fat Veggies, the fats that left meat behind